dg405/Capstone/README.md

 ```

 ## Testing
-To run the tests, run
+To run the tests, run:
 ```
 python test_app.py
 ```